Collab4Sloth/Documentation/doc/docs/Started/HowTo/Simple/index.md

 ### __Time discretization__ {#time}

-Time discretization is the last main part of an input data file.
+Time discretization is the last main part of a test file.
 It corresponds to the C++ object `TimeDiscretization` defined as a number of parameters and the `Coupling` objects specially designed for the current `SLOTH` simulation.
 Among these parameters, there are the initial time, the final time and the uniform value of the time-step.
 The method `solve` must be explicitly called to run the calculation.
 This is detailed in the [`Time` page of the user manual](../../../Documentation/User/Time/index.md).

-!!! example "Extract of the input data file with TimeDiscretization"
+!!! example "Extract of the test file with TimeDiscretization"

     ```c++ hl_lines="8 10"
         //---------------------------------------